Programming in Python

 During three interactive weeks, this course will explain the core features of the Python programming language, including topics such as variables, data types and control structures.
 Additionally, participants will learn about the main techniques that can be used to clean, enrich, analyse and visualise data.

-For more information or to enroll, you can send an email to: firstname.lastname@example.org
+For more information on the contents of the course or the waiting list, you can send an email to email@example.com

 What you'll learn